 For 1978, the second-generation Ford Bronco was released, becoming a full-size SUV.
-To better compete against the Chevrolet K5 Blazer/GMC Jimmy and Dodge Ramcharger, the Bronco adopted design commonality with the contemporary Ford F-100 pickup truck while retaining its previous body style: a three-door half-cab wagon with a lift-off hardtop (a configuration also used by the Blazer/Jimmy).
-In contrast to the Rounded-Line pickup trucks serving as the basis for both the K5 Blazer and the Suburban (which shared much of its bodywork with crew-cab pickup trucks), Ford did not develop a five-door station wagon body from its trucks.
+To compete against the Chevrolet K5 Blazer/GMC Jimmy and Dodge Ramcharger, the Bronco adopted design commonality with the contemporary Ford F-100 pickup truck while retaining its previous body style: a three-door half-cab wagon with a lift-off hardtop (a configuration also used by the Blazer/Jimmy).
+In contrast to the Rounded-Line pickup trucks serving as the basis for the K5 Blazer and the Suburban (which shared much of its bodywork with crew-cab pickup trucks), Ford did not develop a five-door station wagon body from its trucks.

 During the 1980s and early 1990s, Ford marketed four-door versions of the Bronco on a special-order basis.
 License-built by second-party manufacturers, the designs mated the rear body of the Bronco to crew-cab F-Series bodywork.
-Examples used the 1-ton F-350 chassis (a first since the IHC Travelall) as a basis, in contrast to the Suburban, offered with ½-ton or ¾-ton payload
+Examples used the 1-ton F-350 chassis (a first since the IHC Travelall) as a basis.
+In contrast to the Suburban, offered with ½-ton or ¾-ton payload

 For 1997, Ford released the Ford Expedition as its all-new SUV derived from the Ford F-150 (itself redesigned the same year).
 Nearly matching the International Travelall in size, the Expedition adopted a five-door wagon configuration, sized between the Chevrolet Tahoe (replacing the K5 Blazer) and the Suburban (offering the three-row interior seating of the latter).